areeb70/Bloom-v2.00/README.md

 It’s private: Your journey (thoughts, anxiety scores, history) stays 100% on your device.
 No cloud, no accounts required (Guest mode works fully).
 It’s reflective: After every task, you pause.
 How anxious was I?
 What actually happened?
 This rewires your brain to realize: "Oh, that wasn't catastrophic.
 I handled it."

+The Problem: Social anxiety isn't a character flaw; it’s a prediction error.
+Your brain predicts "Danger!" for safe situations (ordering coffee, saying hello).
+Avoidance reinforces the error.

+The Bloom Fix: You don't "fix" yourself.
+You collect data.

+Predict: "If I say hi, they'll ignore me / I'll freeze."
+(Anxiety: 8/10)
+Test: You do the micro-task (Say "Hi").
+Reflect: "They smiled back.
+I felt awkward for 3 seconds, then it passed."
+(Reality: Safe).
+Update: Your brain logs: Prediction wrong.
+Situation safe.
+Bloom automates this loop.
+The Reflection Screen is the engine.
+The Streak is the consistency.
+The Levels are the curriculum.
+You aren't "doing therapy"—you're just playing a game where the side effect is freedom.

 ## Bloom v2.00
 This is the latest update of the bloom app, introduced with many features to offer, such as: